Guide for Authors

 Submission

 Submission to this journal proceeds totally online.
 Use the following guidelines to prepare your article.
 Via the homepage of this journal (http://www.keaipublishing.com/en/journals/journal-of-future-foods/) you will be guided stepwise through the creation and uploading of the various files.
 The system automatically converts source files to a single Adobe Acrobat PDF version of the article, which is used in the peer-review process.
 Please note that even though manuscript source files are converted to PDF at submission for the review process, these source files are needed for further processing after acceptance.
 All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail and via the author's homepage, removing the need for a hard-copy paper trail.
-If you are unable to provide an electronic version, please contact the editorial office prior to submission [e-mail: cfoodsci@126.com; telephone: 010-83155448-8029; or fax: 010-83155436].
+If you are unable to provide an electronic version, please contact the editorial office prior to submission [via e-mail: cfoodsci@126.com; telephone: 010-83155448-8029; or fax: 010-83155436].

 Additional information

-Tables and figures may be presented with captions within the main body of the manuscript; if so, figures should additionally be uploaded as high resolution files.
+Tables and figures may be presented with captions within the main body of the manuscript; if so, figures should additionally (separately) be uploaded as high resolution files.

 Peer review

-Journal of Future Foods only accepts online submissions.
+Journal of Future Foods only accepts online submission.
 A submitted manuscript is initially evaluated by the Managing Editor to check academic misconduct.
 Considering the research area of the manuscript, it will then be assigned to one of the Associate Editors for evaluation.
-When a manuscript is considered unqualified for at least one of the following principles, the Associate Editor has the right to reject formal review: 1) on a topic outside the scope of the Journal; 2) lacking of originality or technical merit; 3) focused on foods or ingredients that are of narrow significance; 4) with fragmentary results; 5) is poorly written.
+When a manuscript is considered unqualified for at least one of the following principles, the Associate Editors has the right to decline formal review of a manuscript when it is deemed that the manuscript: 1) is on a topic outside the scope of the Journal; 2) is lacking originality or technical merit; 3) is focused on foods or ingredients that are of narrow significance; 4) is filled with fragmentary results or findings; 5) is poorly written.
 If a manuscript meets basic requirement, the Associate Editors will then invite at least three independent reviewers with relevant expertise for double-blind peer review.
-Taking the reviewers' opinions into consideration, the Associate Editors will evaluate the manuscript comprehensively and then will make a final decision.
+Taking the reviewers’ opinions into consideration, the Associate Editors will evaluate the manuscript comprehensively and then will make a final decision.
 A Scientific Editor will help make the final decision when necessary.
-If a manuscript is accepted, the Responsible Editor will then be responsible for reviewing the format, English grammar and language of the manuscript before sending it back to authors for revision.
+If a manuscript is accepted, the Associate Managing Editor will then be responsible for reviewing the format, English grammar and language of the manuscript before sending it back to authors for revision.
+The Editor's decision is final.
+For more information on the types of peer review, please visit: https://www.elsevier.com/reviewers/peer-review.

 Article structure